 It’s one thing to follow through with asking but it’s another to believe it will happen.
 This means there is expectation.
 And YES, it’s easier to believe it’s going to happen when you see evidence of it happening.
 However, when the evidence comes in, it’s no longer faith but rather logic that you are relying on.

 If you struggle with this one, I feel ya!
 Oftentimes I don’t even ask because I don’t have faith.
 But it is entirely biblical to ask and to have faith and wait in expectation.
 God is good and we can praise Him even when we still haven’t seen the results.
-David gave us a great example in Psalm 81 of how to respond to that situation - praise, bring up the promises, be honest about the frustration of not receiving the expected favor and then praise again.
+David gave us a great example in Psalm 81 of how to respond to that situation.
+His “formula” is to praise God, bring up the promises, be honest about the frustration of not receiving the expected favor and then praise again.
 The whole time though, the faith in God’s ability, faithfulness and love for him was unwavering.

 5) Actions are required for results.